philippinespire/pire_taeniamia_zosterophora_lcwgs/README.md

 sbatch saf2theta.sbatch <directory with your saf and sfs files>

+Generates a thetas.idx file for each population that will be used in the next step.

 ## Calculate neutrality test statistics using the do_stat command.

 This script needs to be run for each population.
-It utilizes the .saf.idx and the .sfs files generated in the last steps.
+It utilizes the .thetas.idx file generated in the last step.

+sbatch thetastat.sbatch <directory where your thetas.idx file is>

 The output .thetas.idx.pestPG file is used for statistical analysis in the geneticdiversity.R script.
 Since we are using a folded SFS (unknown ancestral state), we are able to generate Watterson's theta (thetaW), nucleotide diversity (thetaD), and Tajima's D.

+The output files for this step are also on this repository:
+Malampaya Historical: abol_notrans.thetas.idx.pestPG
+Malampaya Contemporary: cbol_notrans.thetas.idx.pestPG
+Mantatao Island Historical: amta_notrans.thetas.idx.pestPG Mantatao Island Contemporary: cmta_notrans.thetas.idx.pestPG

+## Calculate pairwise Fst

+This script needs to be run for each pair of populations.
+Each location/time period is one population (e.g. Malampaya Historical is one population).
+It requires the .saf.idx files for each population.

+sbatch fst.sbatch <directory where the .saf.idx files are>

+Unweighted and weighted Fst estimates are generated.
+We reported weighted estimates in our manuscript.